MicrosoftDocs/azure-media-services/media-services/latest/security-private-link-concept.md

 - The Managed Identity of the Media Services account has been granted the *Storage Blob Data Contributor* and *Reader* roles for the storage account, and
 - Media Services is configured to access the storage account using Managed Identity.

-## Streaming and private endpoint configurations
+## Media Services streaming and live event private endpoint configurations

 The following examples describe the configurations that you can use for private streaming.